-- 1. To receive and consider the Annual Financial Report for the year ended 31 January 2018. - 2.
+- 1. To receive and consider the Annual Financial Report for the year ended 31 January 2019. - 2.
 To approve the Directors' Remuneration Policy. - 3.
-To approve the Chairman's Annual Statement and Report on Remuneration for the year ended 31 January 2018. - 4.
+To approve the Chairman's Annual Statement and Report on Remuneration for the year ended 31 January 2019. - 4.
 To approve a final dividend as recommended. - 5.
-To re-elect Ian Barby as a Director of the Company. - 6.
-To re-elect Richard Brooman as a Director of the Company. - 7.
-To elect Bridget Guerin as a Director of the Company. - 8.
-To re-appoint the auditor, Grant Thornton UK LLP. - 9.
+To re-elect Richard Brooman as a Director of the Company. - 6.
+To re-elect Christopher Fletcher as a Director of the Company. - 7.
+To re-elect Bridget Guerin as a Director of the Company. - 8.
+To re-elect Jane Lewis as a Director of the Company. - 9.
+To appoint the auditor, Ernst & Young LLP. - 10.
 To authorise the Audit Committee to determine the auditor's remuneration.